 The Company and Holdings are party to a management agreement with Access (the "Management Agreement"), pursuant to which Access provides the Company and its subsidiaries with financial, investment banking, management, advisory and other services.
-Pursuant to the Management Agreement, the Company pays to Access an annual fee equal to the greater of (i) a base amount, which is the sum of (x) \$6 million and (y) 1.5% of the aggregate amount of Acquired EBITDA (as defined in the Management Agreement) and was approximately \$9 million for the fiscal year ended September 30, 2019, and (ii) 1.5% of the EBITDA (as defined in the indenture governing the redeemed WMG Holdings Corp.
-13.75% Senior Notes due 2019) of the Company for the applicable fiscal year, plus expenses.
-The fee is paid quarterly based on the base amount, with a true-up payment in the fourth quarter for any excess of the annual fee above the base amount.
+Pursuant to the Management Agreement, the Company, or one or more of its subsidiaries, pays quarterly to Access an annual fee of 1.5% of EBITDA and reimburses Access for certain expenses incurred performing services under the agreement.
 The Company and Holdings agreed to indemnify Access and certain of its affiliates against all liabilities arising out of performance of the Management Agreement.

-Such costs incurred by the Company were approximately \$11 million, \$16 million and \$9 million for the fiscal years ended September 30, 2019, September 30, 2018 and September 30, 2017, respectively.
-The fiscal year ended September 30, 2019 included the annual base fee of \$9 million and an increase of \$2 million calculated pursuant to the Management Agreement.
-The fiscal year ended September 30, 2018 included the annual base fee of \$9 million and an increase of \$7 million calculated pursuant to the Management Agreement.
+Such costs incurred by the Company were approximately \$ million, \$16 million and \$9 million for the fiscal years ended September 30, 2019, 2018 and 2017, respectively.
+The fiscal year ended September 30, 2018 includes the annual base fee of \$9 million and an increase of \$7 million calculated pursuant to the Management Agreement.